KARNATISAITHARUN/documentation/using-inspect-protect/integrating-with-shiftleft/integrating-gocd-builds.md

  * Name: `SHIFTLEFT_ORG_ID`| Value: **Organization ID**
  * Name: `SHIFTLEFT_ACCESS_TOKEN`| Value: **Access Token**

-See [SL Auth](../using-cli/authenticating.md) for more information.
+See the article [Authenticating with ShiftLeft](../using-cli/authenticating.md) for more information.

 ## Copy the SL binary to the agent image